-To solve a math riddle, kids must convert just a few sentences about a real-life scenario into the right combination of mathematical equations, using logic, creative-problem solving and common sense to crack the code.
-Math riddles — especially the harder ones — offer a gratifying challenge to kids (and, let’s be frank, adults).
+To solve a math riddle, kids must convert a few sentences about a real-life scenario into the right combination of mathematical equations.
+Using logic, creative problem solving, and common sense, children can crack any code, including math riddles.
+Although tough, the harder ones especially offer a gratifying challenge to kids (and, let’s be frank, adults).

-The great news is that shrouding a difficult equation behind a fun and engaging riddle is the best way to get your kid interested in math well before they encounter the great divide of the quadratic formula in eighth grade.
+The great news is that shrouding a difficult equation behind a fun and engaging riddle is the best way to get your kid interested in math well before they face the great divide in eighth grade caused by the quadratic formula.
 These tricky math riddles keep kids entertained while quietly sharpening their logic and math skills.
 Odds are, you’ll learn something, too.

-Riddle: If there are 4 apples and you take away 3, how many do you have?
+- Riddle: If there are four apples and you take away three, how many do you have?

-Answer: You took 3 apples, so you have 3!
+Answer: You took three apples, so you have three!

 Answer: $105 (not $110)

-Riddle: Robert and David played several golf matches against each other in a week.
+- Riddle: Robert and David played several golf matches against each other in a week.
 They played for a pizza at each match, but no pizzas were purchased until the end of the week.
-If at any time Robert and David had the same number of wins, those pizzas were canceled.
+If Robert and David had the same number of wins at any time, those pizzas were canceled.
 Robert won four matches (but no pizzas), and David won three pizzas.
 How many rounds of golf were played?

-Explanation: David won 7 matches, 4 to cancel out Robert’s 4 wins, and 3 more to win the pizzas.
+Explanation: David won seven matches — four to cancel out Robert’s four wins and three more to win the pizzas.

-Riddle: I am a three-digit number.
-My second digit is 4 times bigger than the third digit.
-My first digit is 3 less than my second digit.
+- Riddle: I am a three-digit number.
+My second digit is four times bigger than the third digit.
+My first digit is three less than my second digit.
 Who am I?

-Answer: When it is 9am, add 5 hours to it and you will get to 2 pm.
+Answer: When it is 9 a.m., add five hours to it, and you will get to 2 p.m.

-Riddle: There are 100 pairs of dogs in a zoo; pairs of babies are born for every dog.
+- Riddle: There are 100 pairs of dogs in a zoo; a pair of babies are born for each dog.
 Unfortunately, 23 of the dogs have not survived.
-How many dogs would be left in total?
+How many dogs are left in total?

 Answer: 977 dogs

-Riddle: A group of students were standing in the blazing sun facing due west on a march past event.
+- Riddle: A group of students were standing in the blazing sun facing due west on a march past event.
 The leader shouted at them: Right turn!
 About turn!
 Left turn!
-At the end of these commands, in which direction is the students facing now?
+At the end of these commands, which direction are the students facing now?

-Answer: East.
-(Explanation: They will turn 90 degrees in a right turn and they turn 180 degrees in an about-turn, and finally they turn 90 degrees in a left-turn.
-Therefore, the students are now facing east.)
+Explanation: They will turn 90 degrees in a right turn and then 180 degrees in an about-turn, and finally turn 90 degrees in a left turn.
+Therefore, the students are now facing east.

-Riddle: At the time of shipping, Tom can place 10 small boxes or 8 large boxes into a carton.
+- Riddle: At the time of shipping, Tom can place 10 small boxes or eight large boxes into a carton.
 A total of 96 boxes were sent in one shipment.
-The number of small boxes was less than large boxes.
+The number of small boxes was less than the large boxes.
 What is the total number of cartons he shipped?

-Riddle: When Miguel was 6 years old, his little sister, Leila, was half is age.
+- Riddle: When Miguel was 6 years old, his little sister, Leila, was half his age.
 If Miguel is 40 years old today, how old is Leila?

 Answer: She is 37 years old.

-Riddle: You are given 3 positive numbers.
+- Riddle: You are given three positive numbers.
 You can add these numbers and multiply them together.
 The result you get will be the same.
-Which are the numbers?
+What are the numbers?

-Riddle: What can you put between a 7 and an 8 so that the result is greater than a seven, but less than an eight?
+- Riddle: What can you put between a seven and an eight so that the result is greater than a seven but less than an eight?

-Answer: A decimal.
-7.8 is greater than 7, but less than 8
+Answer: A decimal because 7.8 is greater than seven but less than eight.

-Riddle: Tom was asked to paint the numbers outside 100 apartments which means he will have to paint numbers 1 through 100.
-Can you figure out the number of times he will have to paint the number 8?
+- Riddle: Tom was asked to paint numbers outside 100 apartments, which means he will have to paint numbers one through 100.
+How many times will he have to paint the number eight?

-Riddle: What’s the maximum number of times you can subtract number 5 from 25?
+- Riddle: What’s the maximum number of times you can subtract five from 25?

 Answer: Only once.
-This is because when you subtract 5 for the first time, it becomes number 20, and then 15, and so on.
+This is because when you subtract five the first time, 25 becomes 20, then 15, and so on.

 Answer: Neither.
 They both weigh the same!

-Riddle: Leon works at the aquarium.
+- Riddle: Leon works at the aquarium.
 When he tries to put each turtle in its own tank, he has one turtle too many.
-But if he puts two turtles per tank, he has on tank too many.
+But if he puts two turtles per tank, he has one tank too many.
 How many turtles and how many tanks does Leon have?

-Answer: He has 3 tanks and 4 turtles.
+Answer: He has three tanks and four turtles.

-Riddle: The total cost of a pair of shoes and a hoodie is $150.
-The hoodie costs $100 more than the pair of shoes does.
+- Riddle: The total cost of a pair of shoes and a hoodie is $150.
+The hoodie cost $100 more than the pair of shoes.
 How much does each item cost?

-Riddle: You have two U.S coins whose total value is $0.30.
+- Riddle: You have two U.S. coins with a total value of 30 cents.
 One of them is not a nickel.
 What are the two coins?

-Riddle: Eggs are $0.12 a dozen.
+- Riddle: Eggs are 12 cents a dozen.
 How many eggs can you get for a dollar?

-Riddle: A duck was given $9, a spider was given $36, a bee was given $27.
+- Riddle: A duck was given $9, a spider was given $36, and a bee was given $27.
 Based on this information, how much money would be given to a cat?

 Answer: $18 ($4.50 per leg)

-Riddle: “How much is this bag of potatoes?” asked the man.
-“32 pounds divided by half of its own weight,” said the grocer.
+- Riddle: “How much is this bag of potatoes?” asked the man.
+“Thirty-two pounds divided by half of its own weight,” said the grocer.
 How much did the potatoes weigh?

-Riddle: A man is twice as old as his little sister.
+- Riddle: A man is twice as old as his little sister.
 He is also half as old as his dad.
-Over a period of 50 years, the age of his sister will become half of their dad’s age.
+Over a period of 50 years, his sister’s age will become half of their dad’s age.
 What is the age of the man now?

-Riddle: How can you add eight 4s together so that the total adds up to 500?
+- Riddle: How can you add eight fours together so the total adds up to 500?

-Riddle: If seven people meet each other and each shake hands only once with each of the others, how many handshakes will there have been?
+- Riddle: If seven people meet each other and each shake hands only once with each of the others, how many handshakes happened?

-Riddle: If four men can build four tables in four hours, how many tables can eight men build in eight hours?
+- Riddle: If four men can build four tables in four hours, how many can eight men build in eight hours?

 Answer: 16 tables

-Riddle: When Lisa was 6 years old, her sister Lucy was half her age.
-If Lucy is 40 years old today, how old is Lucy?
+- Riddle: When Lisa was 6 years old, her sister Lucy was half her age.
+If Lisa is 40 years old today, how old is Lucy?

-Explanation: Lucy is 3 years younger than Lisa.
+Explanation: Lucy is three years younger than Lisa.

-Riddle: If you buy a rooster for the purpose of laying eggs and you expect to get three eggs each day for breakfast, how many eggs will you have after three weeks?
+- Riddle: If you buy a rooster to lay eggs and you expect to get three eggs each day for breakfast, how many eggs will you have after three weeks?